 None of them costs more than £100 per person (for subscribing Church schools) and they are arranged at convenient locations in every area of the diocese.

 Bookings are made through CPD Online (Schools' Choice) for most of our courses or you can contact Jacqui Studd.
-A highlight of the course calendar is the Annual Church School Leaders' Conference which took place on Wednesday 6 November 2019.
+A highlight of the course calendar is the Annual Church School Leaders' Conference.
+The date for next year's conference is Wednesday 11 November 2020.
 For details of this year's Conference and previous conferences, please see below.
 Another highlight is the Diocesan Service of Celebration of Church Schools which takes place in October each year.
 Please see below.

 Outline details of courses planned for the next academic year are available here.

 Most of our courses for next term will appear on CPD Online in due course and links to book on the courses will be provided (see link above).
 For any bookings, any queries please contact Jacqui Studd, tel:01473 298570.